VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

-# 🎯 Common Sense Reasoning Features in VATSAL AI
+# 🎯 Common Sense Reasoning Features in BOI (Barely Obeys Instructions)

 ## What's New?

-Your VATSAL AI now has **common sense reasoning**!
+Your BOI (Barely Obeys Instructions) now has **common sense reasoning**!
 It thinks before acting and makes smarter decisions.

 ## 🧠 Key Features

 ### 1. **Safety Validation** 🛡️
-Before executing any command, VATSAL checks:
+Before executing any command, BOI checks:
 - **Is it safe?** No accidental data loss or privacy issues
 - **Is it reversible?** Warns about destructive actions
 - **Is it the right time?** Won't send emails at 3 AM